mtumilowicz/kubernetes-workshop/README.txt

         * use a label selector to identify the resources they manage
             * simple key-value pairs
             * used to loosely couple resources
+            * example
+                * Deployment's spec has a `selector.matchLabels` section
+                * PodSpec has a `metadata.labels` section
+                * reason: we need a way to reference Pod from the Deployment
+                    * Pod object actually exists somewhat separately after creation
+                * why it cannot be referenced out of the box as PodSpec is part of Deployment?
+                    * Pods may be needed in other objects
+                        * in particular: network Service references Pod directly, not Deployment
 * Minion (Worker Node)
     * components that execute the decisions made by Control Plane
         ![alt text](img/worker-node.png)